MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

 **Q: Can users get to the new Yammer preview without administrator changes?**

-A: Microsoft 365 admin would have control on whether users in their organization can see the toggle to opt into the new Yammer experience.
-But users will always be able to access web.yammer.com while the new Yammer is in the public preview phase.
-If your organization wants to remove all access to the new Yammer during the preview phase, you will need to contact Microsoft support.
-More details on how to contact Microsoft Support can be found here, but you may need to work with your IT team.
+A: Microsoft 365 admins can control whether users in their organization can see the toggle to opt into the new Yammer experience but users will always be able to access web.yammer.com while the new Yammer is in the public preview phase.
+If your organization wants to remove all access to the new Yammer during the preview phase, you will need to [contact Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online) or work with your organization's IT team.

 **Q: Which networks get the opt-in toggle?**